yasming/Laravel_Star_Wars_Game_Api/README.md

 ```

 - Pay Attention !!
-- Before access this follow routes, you need to put the token that were recivied in authentication in Bearer Token !
+- Before access this follow routes, you need to put the token that were recivied in authentication in Bearer Token on postman !

 ```
 POST localhost:8000/api/planets/visit/4